she11fish/EcoRustGuard-model/assets/README.md

 # Why empty?
-archive.zip file was too large to upload (1 GB) to the repository, so here's a link to the full data
+assets.zip file was too large to upload (1 GB) to the repository, so here's a link to the full data

 https://www.kaggle.com/datasets/rashikrahmanpritom/plant-disease-recognition-dataset.